smlnj/smlnj/compiler/Basics/newpp/README.md

     psequence sepfmt fmts == sequence {alignment = P, sep = sepfmt} fmts

-5. New str-NewPP.adoc file documents the NEWPP signature in the style of the smlnj-lib documentation.
+5. New str-NewPP.adoc file to document the NEWPP signature in the style of the smlnj-lib documentation.

+6. Created newpp/doc directory and put design-notes.txt and
+   manual.adoc in the new doc directory.

 ## Features